apollographql/docs-examples/apollo-server/v3/integration-testing/README.md

 # Integration Testing in Apollo Server v3

-This example demonstrates the basics of integration testing with the `apollo-server` package.
+This example demonstrates the basics of integration testing the `apollo-server` package.
 [See the docs on integration testing for more information](https://www.apollographql.com/docs/apollo-server/testing/testing/).

 Check out the `src/__tests__/server.test.ts` file if you'd like to see how we